ydkmlt84/Maintainerr_docs/docs/Glossary.md

 #### Status (continuing, ended)

+!!! info ""
-> The status of the Sonarr item.
+    The status of the Sonarr item.

 - Key: Sonarr.status
 - Availability: shows